pshah116/Row-Health/README.md

 • **Health Awareness**: Within *Health for All* campaigns, focus on health awareness-type marketing, and less on product promotion-type campaigns, which had low signup rate and CTR.

-• COVID Campaigns: Examine the unusually high cost per signup for COVID-related campaigns, where just 2 signups resulted in over $1K in spend—significantly above the $3.70 average.
+• **COVID Campaigns**: Examine the unusually high cost per signup for COVID-related campaigns, where just 2 signups resulted in over $1K in spend—significantly above the $3.70 average.
 Consider phasing out these campaigns due to their inefficiency

 ## Dashboard
 The dashboard can be found in Tableau Public [HERE](https://public.tableau.com/app/profile/prerak.shah4558/viz/RowHealthDashboard_17533905682670/Dashboard2) This dashboard enables users to filter by plan, campaign type, and state, and focuses on trends and values in marketing metrics, signup metrics, and claim metrics.